 Formed in 1988, the Maggini Quartet is one of the finest British string quartets.
 Its acclaimed recordings have won international awards including Gramophone Chamber Music Award of the Year, Diapason d’Or of the Year and a Cannes Classical Award, and have twice been nominated for Grammy Awards.
 Their most recent project is recording the complete Mendelssohn quartet cycle for Meridian Records.

 The Maggini Quartet’s commitment to new music has led to important commissions including works by James MacMillan, Robert Simpson, Eleanor Alberga and Roxanna Panufnik.
 The Quartet’s unique collaboration with Sir Peter Maxwell Davies, performing and recording his ten ‘Naxos Quartets’, has been hailed as “a 21st century landmark”.
 Their latest commission is a string quartet by Stuart MacRae.

 The Maggini Quartet appears frequently in prestigious concert series at home and abroad and makes regular media broadcasts.
 Recent international visits have included Dubai, Switzerland, the Netherlands, Germany and France.
 They also have an annual summer tour in Norway.

 The Magginis are renowned for their interpretations of British Repertoire and The Glory of the English String Quartet continues to be an important ongoing initiative, drawing upon the wonderful repertoire which the Quartet is committed to bringing to a worldwide audience.
-The coming season features Britten and Rawsthorne.

 In addition to their concert activity, the members of the Quartet have an international reputation as chamber music coaches.
 They hold several UK residencies and have worked at the UK’s senior music institutions.